BlueFruitGames/RadioSummarizer/README.md

 Additionally, you have to provide additional flags to run the program correctly.
 The available flags are:
 - `-b path` *(Required if -t is used)*
 Path to a folder with the audio files, each containing one of the possible sound samples played at the beginning of the broadcast.
-The Sound files should have about the same length, and no spoken words must be in this sample.
+The Sound files should have about the same length.
 A Length between 0.5s to 2s should be sufficient.
 The files have to be of type .mp3.

 - `-c number` *(Optional)*